Page 16 – Women in Islam

 6. What is the Islamic perspective on women’s modesty?

 Answer: Islam encourages modesty for both men and women.
-Women are instructed to dress modestly, with the option of wearing the hijab, as a means of protecting their dignity and maintaining respect in society.
+Women are instructed to dress modestly, with the option of wearing the hijab.

 Answer: Yes, women have the right to seek divorce (called khula) in Islam if the marriage is causing harm or is no longer viable.
-They can also initiate divorce through the courts, provided there are valid reasons.
+They can also initiate divorce through the courts.

 Few more facts to know about Women in Islam: